EmirEfen/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.maastrichtuniversity.nl/nl

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio:

 # Interests to show in About widget
 interests:
+  - Decision making
-  - Risk judgments
+  - Judgment accuracy
-  - Judgments of algorithmic systems
   - Collective intelligence
-  - Affect and decision making

 # Education to show in About widget
 education: